GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 Resources follow the naming convention described below.

 - `prefix-layer` for projects
+- `prefix-layer-prduct` for resources
 - `prefix-layer[2]-gcp-product[2]-counter` for services and service accounts

 ### Encryption

-We suggest a centralized approach to key management, where Security is the only team that can access encryption material, and keyrings and keys are managed in a project external to the DP.
+We suggest a centralized approach to key management, where Organization Security is the only team that can access encryption material, and keyrings and keys are managed in a project external to the DP.

 ![Centralized Cloud Key Management high-level diagram](./images/kms_diagram.png "Centralized Cloud Key Management high-level diagram")